infogulch/xtemplate/README.md

-`xtemplate` is an html/http server that simplifies server side web development, building on Go's `html/template` library to streamline construction of a hypermedia-exchange-oriented web server using just template definitions and a `sql.DB`.
-Entirely eschew defining and naming handlers, param structs, query row structs, and template context structs.
-Absolutely avoid manual management of route tables, discovering and loading template files, and serving static files;
+`xtemplate` is an html/http server that simplifies server side web development, building on Go's `html/template` library to streamline construction of a hypermedia-exchange-oriented web server.
+Focus on writing templates with configurable data sources provided to the templates as the dot context.
+Avoid defining many objects by accessing data sources directly.
+Define routes with simple path based routing and specially named template definitions.
-instead focus on writing your hypermedia application with a development loop measured in milliseconds and response times measured in microseconds.
+Automatically and efficiently serve static files with SRI and alternate encodings. xtemplate does all this for you, so you can focus on writing your hypermedia application.

 > [!IMPORTANT]
 >